kemitchell/writing.kemitchell.com/_posts/2025-01-16-Provisional-Guidance-LLM-Code.md

 Speaking very broadly, the newer a novel, commercially relevant phenomenon, the less specifically-worded, algorithm-like rules determine outcomes at law, and the more important the _purposes_ behind more generally worded rules become.
 Lawyers call abstractly stated, syllogism-like rules "black letter law" and the more generalized purposes "policies".
 When how to apply black letter law isn't clear, we cite and fight about policies in arguing how to read in context.

-The bad news here is that if [occupational distortion](https://en.wikipedia.org/wiki/D%C3%A9formation_professionnelle) makes you see everything as a logic machine, then calls you forth to "hack" it, you can end up raging bull in a minefield during times such as these.
+The bad news here is that if [occupational distortion](https://en.wikipedia.org/wiki/D%C3%A9formation_professionnelle) makes you see everything as a logic machine, then calls you forth to "hack" it, you can end up a raging bull in a minefield during times such as these.
 With enough bad luck, your name could end up on one of the court decisions the rest of us are waiting to read.

 The good news is that if you're not yet that far gone, or have done some work to recover broader perspective, your intuition's probably as good as anyone else's, and likely much better _within your field_ than the average lawyer's.
 That doesn't mean lawyers will "get you" or take all your views in the end.
 It does mean they will have to argue in terms of facts and experiences you recognize.